zenaton/rfcs/node-syntax-v2.md

 Notes:

 - there is no way to delay or repeat an execution.
-- tags can be used, with same syntax than for dispatching.
+- tags can be used, with the same syntax as for dispatching.
-- options can be used, with same syntax than for dispatching.
+- options can be used, with the same syntax as for dispatching.

 ## Time Waiting